acfatah/vue-shadcn-js/README.md

 ## Introduction

-This template is built using the [shadcn/ui](https://ui.shadcn.com) design system and integrates seamlessly with our front-end stack of Vite, Vue, and [TailwindCSS](https://tailwindcss.com) to build a single page application.
+This template is built using the [Shadcn UI](https://ui.shadcn.com) design system and integrates seamlessly with our front-end stack of Vite, Vue, and [TailwindCSS](https://tailwindcss.com) to build a single page application.